andrijaivkovic/designo-multi-page-website/README.md

 ### Continued development

-In the future I'd like to learn more about Astro and Typescript and become more proficient in it.
+In the future I'd like to learn more about Astro and Typescript and become more proficient in them.

 ### Useful resources